 For more information about ehrlichiosis, please visit the CDC ehrlichiosis webpage.

 Due to the close relationship between the bacteria, cases of anaplasmosis and ehrlichiosis are currently reported together in Indiana.
-For ehrlichiosis statistics in Indiana, please visit our ehrlichiosis and anaplasmosis statistics page.
+For ehrlichiosis maps and statistics in Indiana, please visit:

 National statistics for ehrlichiosis can be found at the CDC Epidemiology and Statistics webpage.